 David has a particular interest in Deep Fascial Release; especially when combined with other Osteopathic treatment methods.
 This approach to treatment has been used to great effect within the Osteopathic Medical profession for over 70 years.
-This treatment method utilises Canadian and US designed therapeutic devices (which generate a wide variation in mechanical percussive strength and frequencies) to soften the deep fascias and activate a therapeutic response from deep inside the body.
-This therapy also compliments David's other treatment methods; which include Biodynamic Cranial Osteopathy; Breath and Awareness Activated Muscle Energy Technique; Anti-inflammatory Poultice application; and the very occasional softly administered spinal and other joint manipulation.
+This treatment method utilises a US designed therapeutic devices (which generates a wide variation in mechanical percussive frequencies) to soften the deep fascias and activate a therapeutic response from deep inside the body.
+This therapy also compliments David's other treatment methods; which include Biodynamic Cranial Osteopathy; Breath and Awareness Activated Muscle Energy Technique; Anti-inflammatory Poultice application, Lumbo-pelvic Decompression; and the very occasional spinal and other joint manipulation.

 With a sensing hand placed upon a patient's body and dialing through fine graduations of frequencies with the other, David is able to feel a softening within the deep fascias of the body as inner tissue resistance is overcome.
 This therapeutic response occurs when the mechanical frequency matches a perfect harmonic resonance within the tissues.
 With the perfect frequency, the deep fascias 'dissolve' and the body releases unwanted tension from the inside.
 An intuitive touch assists in locating the correct regions to be treated; like peeling layers off an onion; each will release individually, and only when each is ready to let go.
 As the deep fascia progressively relaxes in response to the unraveling sequence of locations and frequencies, the nervous system begins to deeply relax.
 The benefits associated with this treatment this method (like any other), is governed by a practitioner's experience in the field.